Powers of Attorney

-- Decide what to do with your remains if you have not already made plans
+- Decide what to do with your remains if you have not already made plans; and

 Selecting an Agent you trust

-Using a POA is an excellent way to avoid future problems by appointing the right Agent as your decision maker.
-By properly completing these documents prior to losing capacity, you can avoid pressure from people who may not have your best interests in mind.
-Picking an Agent you can trust may be the most important step to ensure that your wishes are followed and to avoid future exploitation.
+By properly selecting an Agent and completing the POA documents, you can avoid future pressure from people who may not have your best interests in mind.
+Picking an Agent you trust may be the most important step to ensure that your wishes are followed.
+It can also help avoid future exploitation.

-Unless you limit the time period when your POA is in effect, your POA for Property may be effective immediately.
-Your Agent has a duty to act for your benefit, and that means only acting after you lose the capacity to make your own decisions, or after you have specifically instructed the Agent to act.
-Acting before then would go against that duty.
-It is important to pick an Agent who you know will not exceed his or her authority and act before it is appropriate.
-One way to do this is by limiting the timeframe of when the document becomes valid.
-For example, you may limit the document to be valid only when your doctor says that you can no longer make your own decisions.
-Generally, no one can handle certain financial affairs on your behalf without these documents.
+A POA for Property may be effective immediately unless you limit the time period.
+When the POA is effective, there are certain duties that limit when the Agent can act.
+Your Agent has a duty to act for your benefit, for example.
+This means the Agent will either act after you lose the capacity to make your own decisions, or the Agent will act after you have specifically instructed them to act.
+An Agent that acts before those times violates their duty.
+To further protect yourself, you may want to limit the document's valid timeframe.
+Additionally, you should pick an Agent you know will not act before it is appropriate.
+You can also add other limits to the document.
+You can specify, for example, that the POA is valid only after your doctor says that you can no longer make your own decisions.
+Generally, no one can handle financial affairs on your behalf without a POA for Property.

+Similar considerations apply to a POA for Healthcare.
 Serious illness and accidents are unpredictable.
-By planning ahead, you can make efforts to ensure you will get the medical treatment that you want.
+By planning ahead, you can ensure you will get the medical treatment that you want.
 You should choose an Agent who will make decisions on your behalf that are in line with your personal values and wishes.
 Although the idea behind these documents is that your Agent will make decisions as you would have made them, the law allows your Agent to make decisions to direct or refuse health care interventions or withdraw treatment.
 POAs that are completed correctly do not become invalid once you lose the legal capacity to make decisions, so it is important to know that your Agent will follow through with your wishes.

-Although you may revoke a POA for Healthcare at any time, you may only revoke POA for Property if you retain the ability to make your own decisions.
-Further, for both POA for Property or Healthcare, you can only sign new documents appointing a new Agent if you have the capacity to sign new documents.
+Although you may revoke a POA for Healthcare at any time, you may only revoke a POA for Property if you retain the ability to make your own decisions.
+Further, for both types, you can only sign new documents appointing a new Agent if you have the capacity to sign new documents.
 So, it is best to consider the consequences of revocation before taking these steps.

 Fraud and abuse

-If you are a victim of POA fraud, a civil suit may be filed under a number of Illinois state laws, including the:
+If you are a victim of POA fraud, a civil suit may be filed under a number of Illinois state laws, including: